- Habits of Successful Students

 A great attitude

 - Where can I go if I need help?
 Any teacher can help you find your classrooms.
 The office can help if you have lost your locker information.
 The office or counseling center can help if you lost your schedule.
 The counselors are also here to help with other questions.
 The administration and custodial staff can help with stuck lockers.

 Junior High Honors Courses

 Please thoughtfully consider the following criteria as you are making a decision about whether or not Junior High Honors level courses will provide the most appropriate learning environment.
 A student should:

-1. Typically be performing at 85% or above on the Criterion Referenced Test (CRT) in a specific subject area before considering enrolling in an Honors level course in that subject area.
+1. Typically be performing at or above on end of level tests in a specific subject area before considering enrolling in an Honors level course in that subject area.

 Enjoys tasks that are more challenging than average